-If you’re happy with choke use then lets make sure the choke is actually working.
-As said earlier your choke may be incorporated with the throttle lever or a stand alone knob.
-Either way these guys are operated by cable are adjusted as part of your regular mower maintenance.
-We’ll need to check that the choke plate is closing fully when the lever operated.
+If you’re happy with choke use then let’s make sure the choke is actually working.
+As said earlier your choke may be incorporated with the throttle lever or a stand-alone knob.
+Either way, these guys are operated by cable are adjusted as part of your regular mower maintenance.
+We’ll need to check that the choke plate is closing fully when the lever is operated.

-On most mowers we’ll need to remove the air filter intake housing.
-Usually this isn’t a big job, on a Briggs & Stratton it means removing the plastic engine cover first, and then the intake manifold.
-Removing the covers lets us see the plate operate, we can check that it is closing fully and adjust the cable if needed so that if does.
-I wrote a complete guide to checking your choke, “Riding mower won’t start”.
+On most mowers, we’ll need to remove the air filter intake housing.
+Usually, this isn’t a big job, on a Briggs & Stratton it means removing the plastic engine cover first, and then the intake manifold.
+Removing the covers lets us see the plate operate, we can check that it is closing fully and adjust the cable if needed so that it does.
+I wrote a complete guide to check your choke, “Riding mower won’t start”.

 3 Battery Discharged